|John M. Armstrong|

 |Benjamin F. Hunter|

 Some days later a young man named Thomas Graham was drowning his sorrows in a Philadelphia saloon.
 Laden with guilt, Graham made statements about the Armstrong murder that were incriminating enough to have him arrested.
 In jail, Graham made a full confession.
-Graham was an employee at Benjamin Hunter’s hardware concern and Hunter had offered him $500 to kill John Armstrong.
+He was an employee at Benjamin Hunter’s hardware concern and his boss had offered him $500 to kill John Armstrong.
 Graham was in need of money and readily agreed.

 Graham hit Armstrong once with the hammer, but lost heart before he was able to finish the job.
 He threw the hatchet away and ran back to the ferry.
-Hunter grabbed the hatchet and attacked Armstrong, striking him on the head.
+Hunter grabbed the hatchet and attacked Armstrong himself, striking his victim on the head.
 He left Armstrong severely wounded, with a fractured skull.

-After Graham’s confession, Ford Davis was released and Benjamin Hunter was arrested for murder.
+After Thomas Graham told this tory to the police, Ford Davis was released and Benjamin Hunter was arrested for murder.

 Trial: June 10, 1878